Mc-Zen/tidy/src/tidy.typ

 /// - show-outline (function): Whether to output an outline of all functions in
 ///           the module at the beginning.
 /// - sort-functions (auto, none, function): Function to use to sort the function
 ///           documentations.
-With `auto`, they are sorted alphabetatically by
+With `auto`, they are sorted alphabetically by
 ///           name and with `none` they are not sorted.
 Otherwise a function can
 ///           be passed that each function documentation object is passed to and
 ///           that should return some key to sort the functions by.